AnushaMotamarri/Telugu-Books-Dataset/README.md

 # Telugu-Books-Dataset
-This project scrapes text from all the pages of each Telugu book available at this [website](http://www.teluguone.com/grandalayam/books/novels)
+This project scrapes text from Telugu novels available at this [website](http://www.teluguone.com/grandalayam/books/novels)
+## Dataset
+Complete dataset can be downloaded from [here](https://drive.google.com/open?id=1MDiP-_S2RtAN7c9TLnKi8I2pxIgONIP0)

+---
+**(OR)**
+If you choose to create dataset by yourself using the code, here you go.
 ## Requirements
 * Python3
 * Pip3